 WHAT YOU CAN DO PRE - TOUR OR INCENTIVE GROUP DEPARTURE

-You have a very important role to play in ensuring our guidelines for responsible tourism are carried out during your tour or incentive event.
+You have a very important role to play in ensuring our guidelines for responsible tourism are carried out during your tour.
 Participants are encouraged to enter into the spirit of adventure, but to do so with respect for the places and people you visit.
 For the truly responsible traveller this starts at home.
 We acknowledge that it is our duty as a responsible tailor-made tour operator to ensure that we do all we can to make the experience for you as our client, and for the countries we visit, as positive as possible.

 Remove all unnecessary packaging - Many countries do not have the same refuse disposal systems as you are used to.
-A tour or incentive group can cause a surprising amount of waste.
+A tour group can cause a surprising amount of waste.
 We ask that you all do as much as possible to minimise this, and to see that rubbish is disposed of responsibly.
-Be particularly aware of the problems of disposing of batteries, if in doubt bring them home with you.
+Be particularly aware of the problems of disposing of batteries; if in doubt bring them home with you.

-Read about the destination you are going to in advance - knowledge of the local culture and environmental issues will help you become a more sensitive traveller.
+Read about the destination you are going to in advance - Knowledge of the local culture and environmental issues will help you become a more sensitive traveller.
 See the tour or incentive event Fact File for more information.

 Learn a few words of the local language - A few well-chosen words will go a long way.
 If you are able to communicate even at a very modest level you will feel more comfortable in the environment you are in.
 Basic words are included in the standard tour / incentive information packs.

-WHAT YOU CAN DO WHILST ON TOUR OR INCENTIVE EVENT
+WHAT YOU CAN DO WHILST ON TOUR

-Noise - Noise should be kept to a minimum so as not to disturb the animals, or any other game watchers.
+Noise - Noise should be kept to a minimum while on safari so as not to disturb the animals, or any other game watchers.
 Animals should not be touched, goaded, fed or disturbed in any way.
 Don’t try to approach animals as this may cause them to panic and injure themselves as they run away.
 On tours where animals are used for transportation we aim to ensure that animals are well looked after, are fed well and given realistic loads to carry.

 Social impact - As well as impacting upon the physical environment, tourism can have a huge and lasting impact on the people and culture of the country you are visiting.
 By following local guidelines and by being respectful of culture and traditions, you will gain as much out of the tour as possible and hopefully leave behind a positive impression.